phone: (316) 284-5881

 B.A., McPherson College, 1968

 J.D., University of Kansas, 1973

 Gary is approved as a mediator and mediation trainer by the Kansas Supreme Court in the areas of core, civil and domestic mediation, and he is a member of the Association for Conflict Resolution and Heartland Mediator’s Association.
-Currently Gary is serving a second term on the Kansas Supreme Court’s Advisory Council on Dispute Resolution, and he also serves on the Advisory Board of the Institute for Civil Discourse and Democracy at Kansas State University.
+Gary recently completed a second term on the Kansas Supreme Court’s Advisory Council on Dispute Resolution, and he also serves on the Advisory Board of the Institute for Civil Discourse and Democracy at Kansas State University.
 In addition, he is on the national roster of Environmental Conflict Resolution and Consensus Building Professionals for the U.S. Institute for Environmental Conflict Resolution, an organization created by Congress in 1998 and operating under the aegis of the Morris K. Udall Foundation in Tucson, Arizona.